Abdal192003/prediction-stock-app/README.md

 ## Usage

 1. Open `Stock_Price_Prediction_model.ipynb` in Jupyter Notebook to explore the model training
-2. Use the Flask web interface to make predictions
+2. Use the streamlit web interface to make predictions

 ## Dependencies